kay-is/ewigkeit/packages/cli/README.md

 ## `ewig init [PROJECTNAME]`

-Initialize a new Ewig project in the current directory.
+Initialize a new project on AO and links it the working directory.

 ```
 USAGE